sudeeprp/rapa-home/contribute.md

 As a learner, it helps to see the gaps in your understanding visually.
 For example, as a mind-map (better ideas are welcome too).

-### Force an expansion of your horizon
+### Create a sense of urgency

-Push by showing the consequences of the gaps in understanding.
+Push users by showing the consequences of the gaps in their understanding.
 For example, suppose a learner has solved an issue entirely by trial-and-error.
 Their next encounter with the same issue would take an unpredictable duration - that's the consequence of lacking mechanical sympathy.

 ## `GitaShare` Sharing the Gita